 Additional Fees and Charges

-There may be times when you are required to pay additional fees to your doctor or other medical service provider for items that are not covered under MSP.
+There may be times when you are required to pay additional fees to your doctor or other medical service provider for items that are not covered under the Medical Services Plan (MSP).
 The following information explains when an additional fee or charge is permitted for a service provided, as well as what “extra-billing” means and when a patient should not be charged any additional fees.
 Find out what to do you if you are a patient and you think you have been charged an extra fee that you should not have to pay.

 Prohibition Against Extra Billing for Medical Services, Facilities and Materials